February 19, 2025

 Auctions

-If the seller puts their domain up for auction, you’ll have to participate in a timed bidding process for all auctions.
-If you are selling your domain, Namecheap collects a 10% commission on each sale.
+If the seller puts their domain up for auction, you’ll have to participate in a timed bidding process if you want to try and secure it.
+If you’re the one doing the selling, Namecheap collects a 10% commission on each sale.

 You must have a Namecheap account to buy domains from its marketplace and after buying any domain it is automatically transferred to your control.
 The convenient sale process makes Namecheap one of the easiest domain marketplaces to use over other domain marketplaces.